Best Marine Solar Panels For Sailboats, Power Boats and Yachts for Keeping The Batteries Charged

 After one cruise to the Abacos, the answer is a resounding yes.
 On sunny days, the batteries are charged by early afternoon.
 We only have to run the diesel engine to charge the batteries on cloudy days.
 The solar panel starts charging when the sun comes up.
 By 10:00 A.M. the batteries are well on the way to recovery from the previous night's use.
 Solar panels are the cleanest and quietest way to charge the batteries.
 We are very happy with the results.

 Weekend cruisers and even day-sailors may profit from a backup way to charge the batteries.
 Outboard powered boats surely need an alternative way to charge their batteries.
-Boats on moorings could benefit greatly from a solar panel.
+Boats on moorings could benefit greatly from a marine solar panel.
 It is a safety thing: VHF radios, anchor lights, bilge pumps all depend on a well-charged battery.
-Solar panels are sure to become more popular when sailors find out about their durability and efficiency in light of their declining cost.
+Marine solar panels are sure to become more popular when sailors find out about their durability and efficiency in light of their declining cost.